 - Whether the proposed appointment might advance departmental efforts to diversify the faculty.

 - How, given the department’s current structure, the desired candidate would fit into its programs of research, teaching, and, if applicable, service to the university.

 - How either undergraduate or graduate student demand warrants a tenure-track hire.

 - How the proposed appointment might enhance interdisciplinary ties across departments, colleges, and schools.

-- The rank of the desired new faculty member (new faculty appointments are normally authorized at the rank of beginning assistant professor, even when intended to replace a higher ranking departing faculty member.
+- The rank of the desired new faculty member (new faculty appointments are normally authorized at the rank of beginning assistant professor.
 If the department seeks an appointment at a higher rank, it must demonstrate need).

 Once a search is authorized, it will generally remain open only during the academic year of the authorization.
+Final authorization is always subject to the availability of state funding.
 It is the dean’s prerogative to declare a search failed when a department is unable to identify or hire an exceptional candidate during the year of a search.